Cacti/plugin_syslog/README.md

 If you are upgrading to 2.0 from a prior install, you must first uninstall syslog and insure both the syslog, syslog_removal, and syslog_incoming tables are removed, and recreated at install time.

-In addtion, the rsyslog configuration has changed in 2.0.
-So, for example, to configure modern rsyslog for Cacti, you must create a file called cacti.conf in the /etc/rsyslog.d/ directory that includes the following:
+In addtion, the rsyslog configuration has changed in 2.5.
+So, for example, to configure modern rsyslog for Cacti, you MUST create a file called cacti.conf in the /etc/rsyslog.d/ directory that includes the following:

+	--------------------- start /etc/rsyslog.d/cacti.conf ---------------------

+	$ModLoad imudp
+	$UDPServerRun 514
+	$ModLoad ommysql

+	$template cacti_syslog,"INSERT INTO syslog_incoming(facility_id, priority_id, program, logtime, host, message) \
+values (%syslogfacility%, %syslogpriority%, '%programname%', '%timegenerated%', '%HOSTNAME%', TRIM('%msg%'))", SQL

+	*.* >localhost,my_database,my_user,my_password;cacti_syslog

+	--------------------- end /etc/rsyslog.d/cacti.conf ---------------------

+This is a change from versions 2.0 to 2.4 and below, which had the following file format:

 	--------------------- start /etc/rsyslog.d/cacti.conf ---------------------